-Single Sign-on is limited to the United States and is available for the following providers: CenturyLink Prism, DirecTV, Dish, GVTC, GTA, Hawaiian Telcom, Hotwire, MetroCast, Sling, and Service Electric.
+Single Sign-on is limited to the United States and is available for the following providers: Cable ONE, CenturyLink Prism, DirecTV, Dish, GVTC, GTA, Hawaiian Telcom, Hotwire, MetroCast, Sling, and Service Electric.

 With Single Sign-on, customers with a supported cable provider can enter their credentials in "TV Providers" section of the Settings menu.
 When using an app that supports the feature, cable subscribers won't need to sign in again to access content that requires a cable subscription.